thqiu0419/IntentVCNet/README.md

 # IntentVCNet: Bridging Spatio-Temporal Gaps for Intention-Oriented Controllable Video Captioning

-Runner-up Solution in "IntentVC: Intention-Oriented Controllable Video Captioning"@MM'25
+Runner-up Solution in "IntentVC: Intention-Oriented Controllable Video Captioning"@ACM MM'25

 This implementation is an easy start based on InternVL.
 ### 1.Environmental settings